rafaelh/CIPP-EU/GDPR.md

 * A general description of technical and organisational security measures
 * Categories of processing carried out on behalf of the controller

+## DPO
+Staff member or contractor.
+Must be an expert in data protection law.
+A DPO is required if:

+* The controller is a public authority
+* Core activities include regular and systematic monitoring on a large scale
+* Core activities include large-scale processing of special categories of data

+A DPO is required to:

+* Ensure compliance with the Regulation
+* Advise the controller and the processors
+* Manage Risk
+* Be a point of contract
+* Communicate
+* Monitor DPIAs
+* Exercise professional secrecy

+The DPO must report to the highest level of management, and neither the controller or processor should instruct them in their tasks or curtail their actions.